 Regulation of firms who abuse their monopoly power.
 This could be achieved in a number of ways, including:

 Setting price controls.
 For example, the current UK competition regulator, the Office of Fair Trading (OFT), has developed a system of price ‘capping’ for the previously state owned natural monopolies like gas and water.
 This price capping involves tying prices to just below the current general inflation rate.
 The formula, RPI – X, is used, where the RPI (the Retail Price Index) is the chosen index of inflation and ‘X’ is a level of price reduction agreed between the regulator and the firm, based on expected efficiency gains.

 Prohibiting mergers – in the UK the Competition Commission can prohibit mergers between firms that create a combined market share of 25% or more if it believes that the merger would be against the ‘public interest’.
-In making their judgement, the ‘public interest’ takes into account the effect of the merger on jobs, prices and the level of competition.
+In making their judgment, the ‘public interest’ takes into account the effect of the merger on jobs, prices and the level of competition.

 Breaking up the monopoly

 Breaking up the monopoly into several smaller firms.
 For example regulators in the EU are currently investigating potential abuse of market dominance by Microsoft, which is under threat of being broken up into two companies – one for its operating systems and the other for software.